Attentive Representation Learning with Adversarial Training for Short Text Clustering: Experiments

-For ARL-Adv and its variants, word embeddings are pre-trained on each dataset with word2vec\footnote{\url{https://radimrehurek.com/gensim/models/word2vec.html}} for $200$ epochs.
-We have also tried to leverage the power of BERT to initialize the word embeddings and fine-tune BERT along with the training of ALR-Adv.
-However, no improved performance is observed in the local tests of several hyper-parameter settings.
-Moreover, we initialize centroids of the clusters by performing K-means on document embeddings, the same as~\cite{Xie16-ICML} does.
-Without loss of generality, the default hyper-parameters are set to the ones shown in Table~\ref{tbl:hyper-setting}. $K$ is the dimenstion of embeddings, and $|\corpus_{batch}|$ is the size of a batch.
+For ARL-Adv and its variants, word embeddings are pre-trained on each dataset with word2vec\footnote{\url{https://radimrehurek.com/gensim/models/word2vec.html}} for $200$ iterations.
+Moreover, we initialize centroids of the clusters by performing K-means on short text embeddings, the same as the study~\cite{Xie16-ICML}.
+Without loss of generality, the default hyper-parameters are set to the ones shown in Table~\ref{tbl:hyper-setting}. $K$ is the dimension of embeddings, and $|\corpus_{batch}|$ is the size of a batch.
 Unless otherwise stated, the results will be reported under this setting.